godarklight/DarkMultiPlayer/README.md

 - 2 : On (Prevent vessels with invalid parts from launching)

+####keeptickingwhileoffline
+Specify if the the server universe 'ticks' while nobody is connected or the server is shut down.

+####sendplayertolatestsubspace
+If true, sends the player to the latest subspace upon connecting.
+If false, sends the player to the previous subspace they were in.
+NOTE: This may cause time-paradoxes, and will not work across server restarts.

 ####useutctimeinlog
 Use UTC instead of system time in the log.
 This is useful if you want to co-ordinate logging between the server and client.